Saturday, February 28, 2009

 The Abaya is a Facade for Modesty

-To be respectful some have said to wear the Abaya out in public but I don't have to cover my head.
-Some Westerns here never worn one but just dress extremely modest, (i.e. long sleeves in the dead of summer).
-I have gone out twice just modestly dressed and got a lot of stares and once in the Abaya that I borrowed.
-I haven't decided which I'll wear shorts and tees with the Abaya in the summer or long pants and long sleeves.
+To be respectful, some have said to wear the Abaya out in public but I don't have to cover my head.
+Some Westerns here never worn one but just dress extremely modest-- i.e. long sleeves in the dead of summer.
+I have gone out twice modestly dressed and gotten a lot of stares, and once in the Abaya that I borrowed.
+I haven't decided which I'll wear: shorts and tees with the Abaya in the summer, or long pants and long sleeves.
 There are also religious police who enforce the laws but they are not supposed to approach and talk with us.
+The only foreigners are workers or those Muslims who are making their once in a life time pilgrimage to Mecca.

 A couple of observations:

-Juice- They have the most amazing thick yummy juice here.
-I did not buy juice (empty calories) for the boys at home but here when you see things like Mango, Cherry Raspberry, Extra thick Strawberry, Kiwi Lime, Pear, or Pomegranate Lime juice you just have to try it.
+Juice: They have the most amazing, thick, yummy juice here.
+I did not buy juice (empty calories) for the boys at home, but here when you see things like mango, cherry raspberry, extra thick strawberry, kiwi lime, pear, or pomegranate lime juice you just have to try it.
 So far we have not been disappointed.

-Dry Skin- In Alaska my skin was ALWAYS dry.
+Dry Skin: In Alaska my skin was ALWAYS dry.
 In the winter my fingers were always cracking and bleeding.
 I thought it would be ten times worse here.
 Strangely enough my hands are better.
 My face is still dry and only gets really bad when we have sandstorms.